ErikKalkoken/evebuddy/README.md

 - **Overviews**: Keep track of and get unique insights about all your characters and corporations with consolidated views:
   - Assets: Search assets across all characters
-  - Clones: Search nearest available jump clones across all characters
+  - Clones: Overview of all current clones and search nearest available jump clones across all characters
   - Colonies: Browse PI colonies across all characters
   - Contracts: Browse contracts of all characters
   - Industry: Browse industry jobs for all characters and related corporations